vitalab/vitalab.github.io/deep-learning/_papers/2017-02-28-single-shot-detector-ssd.md

 ## Loss

 The loss function is similar to **YOLO**'s loss function.
-Instead of multiples detection per cell, it predict a box per default box.
-The loss is computed on the default boxes with a Jaccard overlap bigger than 0.5.
+Instead of multiples detection per cell, it predicts a box per prior box.
+The loss is computed on the prior boxes with a Jaccard overlap bigger than 0.5.
 This allows multiples prediction per cell.